Turbomolecular pump: Operating principles

-The performance of a turbomolecular pump is strongly related to the frequency of the rotor.
-As rpm increases, the rotor blades deflect more.
-To increase speed and reduce the deformation, stiffer materials and different blade designs have been suggested.

-Turbomolecular pumps must operate at very high speeds, and the friction heat buildup imposes design limitations.
+Turbomolecular pumps must operate at very high speeds, and the heat buildup due to friction imposes design limitations.
 Some turbomolecular pumps use magnetic bearings to reduce friction and oil contamination.
 Because the magnetic bearings and the temperature cycles allow for only a limited clearance between rotor and stator, the blades at the high pressure stages are somewhat degenerated into a single helical foil each.
 Laminar flow cannot be used for pumping, because laminar turbines stall when not used at the designed flow.
 The pump can be cooled down to improve the compression, but should not be so cold as to condense ice on the blades.

 When a turbopump is stopped, the oil from the backing vacuum may backstream through the turbopump and contaminate the chamber.
 One way to prevent this is to introduce a laminar flow of nitrogen through the pump.
 The transition from vacuum to nitrogen and from a running to a still turbopump has to be synchronized precisely to avoid mechanical stress to the pump and overpressure at the exhaust.
 A thin membrane and a valve at the exhaust should be added to protect the turbopump from excessive back pressure (e.g. after a power failure or leaks in the backing vacuum).

 The rotor is stabilized in all of its six degrees of freedom.
 One degree is governed by the electric motor.
 Minimally, this degree must be stabilized electronically (or by a diamagnetic material, which is too unstable to be used in a precision pump bearing).
 Another way (ignoring losses in magnetic cores at high frequencies) is to construct this bearing as an axis with a sphere at each end.
 These spheres are inside hollow static spheres.
 On the surface of each sphere is a checkerboard pattern of inwards and outwards going magnetic field lines.
 As the checkerboard pattern of the static spheres is rotated, the rotor rotates.
 In this construction no axis is made stable on the cost of making another axis unstable, but all axes are neutral and the electronic regulation is less stressed and will be more dynamically stable.
 Hall effect sensors can be used to sense the rotational position and the other degrees of freedom can be measured capacitively.